MicrosoftDocs/cloud-adoption-framework/docs/ready/considerations/development-strategy-development-lifecycle.md

 - Consider including unit test in the application build process.
 Review the tasks available for [Azure DevOps Pipeline](/azure/devops/pipelines/tasks#test) for testing purposes.

 - Manage connection to Azure by using Azure DevOps service connections or GitHub secrets.
-Connections should have the right privilige access to azure resources.
+Connections should have the right privilege access to azure resources.

-- Consider using [Azure Key Vault secrets](/azure/devops/pipelines/release/key-vault-in-own-project) to store and manage sensitive information such as passwords, API keys, cretificates, etc.
+- Consider using [Azure Key Vault secrets](/azure/devops/pipelines/release/key-vault-in-own-project) to store and manage sensitive information such as passwords, API keys, certificates.

 - [Azure DevOps agents](/azure/devops/pipelines/agents/agents) self-hosted vs Microsoft-hosted
   - With Microsoft-hosted agents, maintenance and upgrades are taken care of for you.
 Every time a build job is run a fresh virtual machine is created.